It’s official – summer has arrived!

 Thankfully, we have the next best thing…

-They work by delivering a high dosage of vitamins to our bodies using phospholipids to act as a life jacket and protect the nutrients as they hit our stomach.
+It works by delivering a high dosage of vitamin D3 to our bodies using phospholipids to act as a life jacket and protect the nutrients as they hit our stomach.

-Without our stomach acid wreaking havoc on the nutrients, up to 80% is absorbed, making us feel stronger, healthier and more revitalised.
-Much like the feeling we get on a relaxed, sunny day.
+Without our stomach acid wreaking havoc on the nutrients, up to 80% is absorbed.

 While it’s great to enjoy the sunshine in summer, too much sun can be damaging to our health.

 And with the current heat wave in full swing, it’s important to know how to stay cool and healthy while getting your much-needed dose of Vitamin D.